 operating systems, energy efficiency, performance and benchmarking,

-security, networking, and big data problems.
+security, networking, big data, distributed systems, and data centers..

 I believe in highly practical research projects that address real issues

 faced by society and industry, a free dissemination of open-source software,

 and producing high quality code prior to publications.
 My projects often

 include the release of data sets and traces as well as source code.
 My

 students and I conduct extensive hardening of software using regression

 suites, formal code reviews, then followed by extensive performance